microsoft/service-fabric-observer/FabricObserver/PackageRoot/Data/Plugins/Readme.txt

 1. ./Build-FabricObserver.ps1
 2. ./Build-NugetPackages.ps1
-3. Create a new .NET Core 3.1 library project, reference the nupkg you want Target OS - Framework-dependent  = .NET Core 3.1 is already installed on target server Target OS - Self-contained = includes all the files necessary for running .NET Core 3.1 applications
+3. Create a new .NET Core 3.1 library project, reference the nupkg you want:
+	Target OS - Framework-dependent  = .NET Core 3.1 is already installed on target server Target OS - Self-contained = includes all the files necessary for running .NET Core 3.1 applications
 4. Write an observer plugin!